spectrum-health-systems/Tingen-Transmorger/docs/man/README.md

 The ***LocalDb path*** is where the *local copy* of the Transmorger database will stored.

 When you click **Yes**, Transmorger will create an empty folder named `./AppData/Database`.
-This is the default (and recommended) location for the *LocalDb*, but you can change the LocalDb path to any location via the configuration file.
+This is the default (and recommended) location for the LocalDb, but you can change the path to any location via the configuration file.

 Click **Yes**.